sourcecred/docs/docs/contributing/get-involved.md

 We encourage you to attend one and see how you like our community.
 We also would love it if you brought a question or two with you about things you’d like to understand better within SourceCred.
 That way, not only do you get a chance to learn but others on the call will have the chance as well!

-The Community Call is every Tuesday at 11am PT (double check your time zone) in the “General” voice channel on our Discord.
+The Community Call is every Tuesday at 11am PT (double check your time zone) in the “Main” voice channel on our Discord.
-You can add it to your Google Calendar using [this invite link](https://calendar.google.com/event?action=TEMPLATE&tmeid=MTVsc3ZiczVpc3AyOWYya2VmYmUxaWhnZXBfMjAyMDA1MTlUMTgwMDAwWiBvcHNAc291cmNlY3JlZC5pbw&tmsrc=ops%40sourcecred.io&scp=ALL).
+Check out our [SourceCred Calendar](https://calendar.google.com/calendar/b/1?cid=b3BzQHNvdXJjZWNyZWQuaW8) and find a Tuesday that works for you.
+We'd love to have you!

-## 5. Get an Ambassador
+## 5. Attend a "Jam"

-Once you’ve decided that you like the SourceCred community, and that you’d really like to get involved bringing your own unique perspective and skills to the benefit of the project, you’re ready for an Ambassador.
-Ambassadors help to guide newcomers on their path to becoming full contributors in the project and will provide you with support and resources on your journey.

-If you’re not quite ready to dig your hands in and start contributing, that’s okay.
-Feel free to keep chatting on the Discord, reading the documentation, and coming to the Community Calls.
-Once you feel like you want to get more involved and start contributing, our Ambassadors will be here for you.

-You can find more step by step info for requesting your own Ambassador [here](https://discourse.sourcecred.io/t/how-to-get-an-ambassador/727).
+A "Jam" is a scheduled time to discuss a particular topic in SourceCred on the Discord voice channel.
+This is a time to dive deeper into specific topics like crypto-economics, our mission and values, or community cultivation with the community and is a great opportunity for anyone to join the conversation.
+Check out the [SourceCred Calendar](https://calendar.google.com/calendar/b/1?cid=b3BzQHNvdXJjZWNyZWQuaW8) to see if there's an upcoming jam with a topic that interests you!
+It's the best way to get familiar with the lay of the land and start exploring where you may be able to contribute.